Zoom is a great way to enable piano lessons and flute lessons and music theory lessons, however, there are limitations.

-These are the situations when I use Skype or Zoom back up
+These are the situations when I use Zoom for piano or flute lessons

 * When the teacher or student are well enough to engage in the lesson, but not well enough to be face to face